 - Not have exceeded the maximum number of state grants permitted.

-PHEAA STATE Grant Special Programs
+Pennylvania State Grant Special Programs

 CHAFEE Grant - PHEAA, partnered with the Pennsylvania Department of Human Services, offers grant assistance to Pennsylvania undergraduate students who are aging out of the foster care system.
 For additional information or to download an application visit